-There are lots of things we don’t take with our birth.
-Writing is one of those.
-Writing is a skill you should learn, practice, develop, and expertise.
+There are lots of things we don’t carry with our birth; Writing is one of those.
+Writing is a skill you should learn, practice, develop, and have expertise.

 In modern days, as a treatment for busy day-to-day life, we use lots of tools.
 Writing tools is another type of tool which you can use to save valuable time and money.
-When considering the best writing tools, we can’t forget Grammarly and Ginger.
+We can’t forget Grammarly and Ginger when considering the best writing tools.

 They both might probably be the best online grammar checker tools used and recommended by hundreds of thousands of students, teachers, lecturers, writers, translators, freelance writers, content marketers, and even people who engage in micro gig jobs such as translation, transcription, and data scraping.